George P. Putnam: 1920s and 1930s business interests

 In 1927, Putnam's wife, Dorothy Binney, traveled to South America and began a long, well-chronicled affair with George Weymouth, a man 19 years her junior; Putnam would leave Binney two years later.
-Many thought that George had left his first wife for Amelia Earhart, although for Binney, it was her own ticket out of an unhappy marriage.
+Many thought that Putnam had left his first wife for Amelia Earhart, although for Binney, it was her own ticket out of an unhappy marriage.

 In 1930, the various Putnam heirs voted to merge the family's publishing firm with Minton, Balch & Co., which became the majority stockholders.
-George P. Putnam resigned from his position as secretary of G. P. Putnam's Sons and joined New York publishers Brewer & Warren as vice president.
+Putnam resigned from his position as secretary of G. P. Putnam's Sons and joined New York publishers Brewer & Warren as vice president.

 A significant event in Putnam's personal and business life occurred in 1928, before the merger.
 Because of his reputation for working with Lindbergh, he was contacted by Amy Phipps Guest, a wealthy American living in London, who wanted to sponsor the first-ever flight by a woman across the Atlantic Ocean.

 Guest asked Putnam to find a suitable candidate, and he eventually came up with the then-unknown aviator, Amelia Earhart.
 As it turned out, they shared many common interests: hiking, swimming, camping, riding, tennis and golf.
 When Putnam first met Earhart he was still married to Binney.
 After she completed her flight across the Atlantic, Putnam offered to help Earhart write a book about it, following the formula he had established with Lindbergh in the writing of "WE".
-The resulting Earhart book was 20 Hrs., 40 Min.
+The resulting Earhart book was 20 Hrs.
+40 Min.
 (1928).

 When they began writing, Putnam invited Earhart to live in his home, because he felt it would make the process easier.
 Shortly after, Binney left for South America.
-George and Dorothy divorced in 1929.
+Putnam and Binney divorced in 1929.
 Putnam had undertaken to promote Earhart in a campaign that included lecture tours and mass-market endorsements for luggage, Lucky Strike cigarettes (this caused image problems for her, and McCall's magazine retracted an offer) and other products.

 Putnam and Earhart made their relationship official shortly after his divorce was finalized, but they didn't marry until 1931.
 Earhart's ideas on marriage were liberal for the time, as she believed in equal responsibilities for both "breadwinners" and pointedly kept her own surname.
 GP, as she called him, soon learned that he would be called "Mr. Earhart".

 There was no honeymoon for the newlyweds because Earhart was involved in a nine-day cross-country tour promoting autogyros and the tour sponsor, Beech-Nut chewing gum.
-Although Earhart and Putnam had no children, he had two sons by his previous marriage, the explorer and writer David Binney Putnam (1913–1992) and George Palmer Putnam, Jr. (1921–2013).
-Earhart was especially fond of David who frequently visited his father at their family home in Rye, New York.
+Although the couple had no children, he had two sons by his first marriage, explorer and writer David Binney Putnam (1913–1992) and businessman George Palmer Putnam Jr. (1921–2013).
+Earhart was especially fond of David, who frequently visited his father at their family home in Rye, New York.
 George had contracted polio shortly after his parents' separation and was unable to visit as often.